NSC shall not in any way be responsible for the loss of property, damage, or injuries to persons, including participants

-Guest skaters will be allowed on figure skating sessions, if space permits, except within one week of any Test Days or competitions.
+Guest skaters will be allowed on figure skating sessions if space permits.

 There is a guest skate fee for an NSC skater currently enrolled in an NSC program and a guest skate fee for a non-NSC skater or an NSC skater not currently enrolled in a program.

 Each skater is limited to three guest skates before Christmas and three after Christmas during the Fall/Winter session, and three guest skates during the Spring session.
 Guest skaters may not request music.

 Permission must be granted in advance.
-All requests for guest skating must be directed to the Operations Coordinator at email@example.com
+All requests for guest skating must be directed to the Office Manager at email@example.com

 We respect your privacy and are committed to maintaining your confidence and trust.